posit-dev/ark/BUILDING.md

   }
 ```

 This enables backtrace capturing in [anyhow](https://docs.rs/anyhow) errors and sets internal crates to log at TRACE level and external dependencies to log at WARN.
-Setting the latter to more verbose levels can dramatically impact performance.
+Setting the latter to more verbose levels can dramatically decrease performance.
 See the documentation in the [tracing_subscriber](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html) crate for more fine-grained tuning of the `RUST_LOG` environment variable.